-The following summary unaudited condensed pro forma consolidated financial data as of and for the years ended October 31, 2007, 2006 and 2005 reflects the effects of the distribution and capitalization of Quanex Building Products Corporation.
+The following summary unaudited condensed pro forma consolidated financial data as of and for the three months ended January 31, 2008 and for the years ended October 31, 2007, 2006 and 2005 reflects the effects of the distribution and capitalization of Quanex Building Products Corporation.
 The pro forma data does not represent what Quanex Building Products Corporation's financial position or results of operations would have been had Quanex Building Products Corporation operated as a separate, independent public company, nor does the pro forma data give effect to any events other than those discussed in the related notes.
 The pro forma data also does not project Quanex Building Product Corporation's financial position or results of operations as of any future date or any future period.